brookhong/DBGPavim/README.markdown

-This is a plugin to enable php debug in VIM with Xdebug, which originates from http://www.vim.org/scripts/script.php?script_id=1152.
+This is a plugin to enable php debuging in VIM with Xdebug, which originates from http://www.vim.org/scripts/script.php?script_id=1152.
 But most of the code, especially the debugger backend has been rewritten.

 Tested with --